Nick Maton Player Props: Tigers vs. White Sox

 Nick Maton At The Plate

-- Maton has five doubles, five home runs and 21 walks while batting .152.
+- Maton is batting .159 with five doubles, five home runs and 24 walks.

-- He has hit a home run in 10.9% of his games this year, and 3.2% of his chances at the plate.
+- In 10.0% of his games this year, he has homered, and 3% of his trips to the dish.

-- Maton has picked up an RBI in 23.9% of his games this year, with more than one RBI in 6.5% of his games.
-He has also driven in three or more runs in three contests.
+- Maton has had an RBI in 11 games this year (22.0%), including three multi-RBI outings (6.0%).
+He has also driven in three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.